Ipswich Waterfront: 1700-1950

-John Kirby reported in 1732 that the trade in the town had recently reduced and that there had been 20 ships a year built in the town and having seen over 200 ships belonging to the town in the port during the winter.
+John Kirby reported in 1732 that the trade in the town had recently reduced and that there had been 20 ships a year built in the town, having seen over 200 ships belonging to the town in the port during the winter.

-The dock was 'improved' in 1805 and then in 1837 an Act of Parliament allowed the Ipswich Dock Commissioners to construct a new wet dock whilst also placing certain conditions on them.
+The dock was 'improved' in 1805, and in 1837 an Act of Parliament allowed the Ipswich Dock Commissioners to construct a new wet dock whilst also placing certain conditions on them.
 Edward Caley was chief engineer, at the age of 20.
 In addition to building the wet dock and providing a diversion for the river Orwell along a 'New Cut' to the west of the dock the commissioners were to allow all persons, with cattle and carriages, may thereby have free access to the dock and quays and the sides of the said new cut and channel and also to contribute to the health and recreation of the inhabitants [of Ipswich].
 The Ipswich Dock Commission was provided with investment of £25,000 and the right to borrow a further £100,000 but needed a further loan of £20,000 and also an additional levy of six pence per tonne on all imported coal to fund the project.
 The dock opened in 1842; the original lock gates entered the dock from the New Cut opposite Felaw Street.
 The new custom house (now known as the 'Old Custom House') was completed in 1845.

-The Ipswich Docks Act of 1877 allowed for the construction of a new lock in their present position to facilitate access to the dock and allow trams to operate along the length of the 'Island' between New Cut and the dock.
+The Ipswich Docks Act 1877 (40 & 41 Vict. c. ccxvi) allowed for the construction of a new lock in their present position to facilitate access to the dock and allow trams to operate along the length of the 'Island' between New Cut and the dock.
 The new lock gates were constructed by the time of the 1898 Act which authorised the construction of a swing bridge.

-Ipswich Docks Act of 1913 allowed for the construction of a new entrance to the docks comprising inner and outer gates and a swing bridge, a quay and various tramways and also allowed for the 'stopping off' of various rights of way.
+The Ipswich Docks Act 1913 (3 & 4 Geo.
+5. c. cvi) allowed for the construction of 'a new entrance to the docks comprising inner and outer gates and a swing bridge, a quay and various tramways' and also allowed for the 'stopping off' of various rights of way.
 There was however a condition that work had to be completed within 10 years and following World War I an extension was granted by an Act of Parliament in 1918.